Kunjesh9867/Projects/C-Sharp/BlackJack/README.md

  ## Introduction

- - In this Assignment, I have created a Console-based game between a player and laptop
+ - In this Assignment, I have created a Console-based game between a player and laptop.
  - It is a simple Blackjack game.
  - It comprises all the rules.
  - The cards of the laptop are automated.